 L-tyrosine and athletic performance

-While tyrosine isn’t likely to elevate your athletic performance by enhancing fat burn like cayenne pepper might or preventing fatigue like beta-alanine, it has a unique way in which it supports training—that’s through cognitive function.
+While tyrosine isn’t likely to elevate your physical performance by enhancing fat burn like cayenne pepper might or preventing fatigue like beta-alanine, it has a unique way in which it supports training—that’s through cognitive function.

 During stressful situations, the body upregulates the release of specific compounds that keep the body running on high; these are the compounds we discussed: adrenaline and noradrenaline.